-Our Sunday worship services are Sunday mornings at 9:30, with church school and childcare offered at the same hour.
+Our Sunday worship services are Sunday mornings at 9:30.

 Join us!
 All are welcome!

-Worship at Second Congregational Church provides a nurturing atmosphere in which all people are invited to celebrate our quest for God through a harmonious union of prayer and praise, music, sermon, scripture and community.
+Worship at Second Congregational Church provides a nurturing atmosphere in which all people are invited to celebrate our mutual search for relationship with God.
+Through a harmonious union of prayer and praise, music, sermon, scripture and community, we explore our faith and praise God.
 This time together fosters support for each other and helps us adhere to our fundamental common goal of being together as a church family, demonstrating Christ’s kindness, compassion and unconditional love.
-We joyfully welcome new members into our community.
+We joyfully welcome guests into our community at any time.

-Our worship experience provides us with opportunities to rejoice in our pursuit of becoming more Christ-like in our daily lives.
-We are called to Communion, to love one another and to be grateful for all of life's blessings.
-The worship experience inspires everyone to live more justly and generously, and moves us to serve others in and outside the church.
+Our worship experience inspires everyone to live more justly and generously, and moves us to serve others in and outside the church.

 We welcome all singers and instrumentalists of all ages!
 If you have a musical skill or just love to sing, chances are that we can find a place for you at Second Church.
-Contact Charles and Nancy at firstname.lastname@example.org or talk to us in person.
+Contact Marshunda or talk to her in person after worship!

 PERFORMING GROUPS AND OPPORTUNITIES

 Performs on most Sundays.
 We have a mix of abilities in the choir; some read music and some do not, some are trained and others just love to sing.
-Rehearsals are on Wednesday evenings from 7:15 to 9:30 PM.
-In the worship service, the choir usually sings one or two anthems and short responses.
+Rehearsals are on Sunday mornings, before worship from 8:30 to 9:15 am.
+In the worship service, the choir usually sings an anthems and short responses.
 Special services are likely to have more music.

-meets from 6:00 PM to 7:00 PM on Wednesday evenings.
+Handbells ring on an occasional or special Sunday.
 Music reading is required for this group, but previous experience with handbells is not necessary.
 Ringing is a beautiful way to make music for non-singers.
-The bells perform often, but not every Sunday.

-The Directors work closely with with the pastor so that the music reinforces the themes of the scriptures and sermon.
+The Music Director works closely with with the pastor so that the music reinforces the themes of the scriptures and sermon.
 Music is chosen to be inspirational, so it is often upbeat, sometimes even humorous.

 Music and community